figurekim317/figurekim317.github.io/_posts/2017-05-26-amazon-increase-income-1.5-million copy 2.markdown

 mathjax: true
 ---

-### title: "[Paper review] DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis"
+[Paper review] DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis
 last_modified_at: 2022-12-21
 categories:
   - 논문리뷰